edhzsz/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: A new constraint was implemented.
+A: Constraint Propagation is used here since the naked twins algorithm actually creates a constraint in the set of valid values for the different units and boxes in the sudoku board.
 This constraint enforces that for all units only the squares that are naked twins can contain the twin values.
+* if two _boxes_ that belong to a _unit_ have only two values

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?